 Maclear’s Beacon was also an experience to remember, the heavy winds had seen the closure of the cable cars, and although Platteklip seemed like the most accessible plan B, it was jam-packed with fellow hikers trying to find their way up and down the mountain.
 Megan’s brother, Damien, had joined them that day and insisted he knew a quieter and quicker path, which although direct access to the top, was an exposed and hair-raising route, an epic climb!
 The highlight, Megan adds, was “climbing up below a massive pair of Verreaux eagles right on the cliff face.”

 Some challenges from the segment included; unpredictable weather, “hiking with a baby (changing nappies on a cliff can prove to be quite tricky), but you quickly learn the tricks and essentials.”
 Keeping Rumi occupied and happy, especially if she was niggly, always required a team effort, and “often we just had to keep going,” they shared.
-The extra weight of a baby carrier, lugging it under branches and over rocks was challenging at times, and of course navigating steep drops, chains and ladders with a dog and baby was testing.
+The extra weight of a baby carrier, lugging it under branches and over rocks, was challenging at times, and of course, navigating steep drops, chains and ladders with a dog and baby were testing.
 The cold.
-The heat, running out of water, running into a Cape Cobra, and not being able to get an icy beer at La Parada after their Constantia Nek descent because of lockdown restrictions was hard.
+The heat, running out of water, running into a Cape Cobra, and being unable to get an icy beer at La Parada after their Constantia Nek descent because of lockdown restrictions were hard.